 The memorial was unveiled by General Lord Horne, GCB, KCMG, the well-known commander of the First Army.
 As there were 1,065 names of the Fallen from Eastbourne, it was decided to erect 16 oak panels in the Town Hall on which they would be carved rather than the original proposal to carve the names on the plinth.
 The bronze statue representing the 'Angel of Victory' is particularly striking.

-The statue was unveiled by the Duke of Norfolk, Lord Lietenant of Sussex and a Major of the 2nd Battalion of the Royal Sussex Battalion, in the presence of a Guard of Honour of the Royal Sussex Regiment.
+The statue was unveiled by the Duke of Norfolk, Lord Lieutenant of Sussex and a Major of the 2nd Battalion of the Royal Sussex Battalion, in the presence of a Guard of Honour of the Royal Sussex Regiment.
 The figure is depicted in the uniform of the Bengal Regiment, one of the old regiments of the East India Company.
 When the East India Company came to an end, the regiment was taken over by the Government and became the 107th regiment, which in turn became the 2nd Battalion.
-The monument is listed Grade II*.
+The monument is Grade II* listed.